🖥️ All about Microsoft Office 365 backup, file restore and third-party solutions

 Backup for OneDrive for business

 Within OneDrive for Business or OneDrive for Business, there are two ways to recover files.
-First, you have the option to restore files after a ransomware hack via a specific procedure.
+First, you have the ability to restore files after a ransomware hack via a specific procedure.
 In addition, you can also restore files from the Recycle Bin or 2nd Recycle Bin up to 93 days after deletion.
 Thus, you can easily access files that were accidentally deleted or affected by a ransomware attack.

 Backup for SharePoint